The subgroup identification problem for finitely presented groups: Introduction

+A group $G$ is \emph{Hopfian} if every surjective endomorphism of $G$ is an isomorphism, and \emph{locally Hopfian} if every finitely generated subgroup is Hopfian. \\

+\begin{thmn}[\ref{can do for locally hopf}] The subgroup identification problem is uniformly solvable in the class of finitely presented locally Hopfian groups.
+Hence, in this class of groups, weak effective coherence is equivalent to strong effective coherence. \end{thmn} \mbox{}

+Thus the notions of weak and strong effective coherence are equivalent in the class of locally Hopfian groups, and are so because in this class the subgroup identification problem is uniformly solvable.
+However, as soon as we start dealing with non-Hopfian groups, the situation is a lot different.

-It is this strange behaviour that eventually allows us to prove our main result: that it is algorithmically impossible to construct an explicit isomorphism between a finite set of words in a group, and an abstract finite presentation which is known to be isomorphic to the subgroup generated by those words.
-Along the way, we establish that a solution to the word problem for a finite presentation cannot be uniformly lifted to a solution to the word problem for a recursive presentation of the same group.
-We note however that such a solution can be uniformly lifted if both presentations are finite. \\
+The following theorem, and subsequent lemma, are vital to our main result.
+They show that a solution to the word problem for a finite presentation cannot be uniformly lifted to a solution to the word problem for a recursive presentation isomorphic to that same group (so an isomosphism between the two cannot be constructed).
+This contrasts the case of having a pair of isomorphic finite presentations, where an isomorphism can be uniformly constructed (lemma \ref{isom check}). \\

-\begin{thmn}[\ref{thm pre main}] There is a finite presentation $P$ of a group with solvable word problem (namely, the Baumslag-Solitar group $\BS(2,3)$) for which there is no algorithm that, on input of a recursive presentation $Q$ such that $\overline{P} \cong \overline{Q}$, outputs a solution to the word problem for $Q$. \end{thmn} \mbox{}
+\begin{thmn}[\ref{thm pre main}] There is a finite presentation $P$ of a group with solvable word problem (namely, the Baumslag-Solitar group $\BS(2,3)$) for which there is no partial algorithm that, on input of a recursive presentation $Q$ such that $\overline{P} \cong \overline{Q}$, outputs a solution to the word problem for $Q$. \end{thmn} \mbox{}

-Of course, having an explicit isomorphism between $P$ and $Q$ would give us a solution to the word problem for $\overline{Q}$.
-This leads us to the following result. \\